pinauten/CryptexManager/README.md

 It supports creating, signing, installing, uninstalling and listing cryptexes.

 # Building
 First, make sure libimobiledevice is installed (`brew install libimobiledevice`).
-Afterwards, it should be sufficient to run `swift build -c release -Xlinker -L/usr/local/lib` (or `swift build -c release -Xlinker -L/opt/homebrew/lib` on arm64).
+Afterwards, it should be sufficient to run `swift build -c release -Xlinker -L/usr/local/lib` (or `swift build -c release -Xlinker -L/opt/homebrew/lib -Xcc -I/opt/homebrew/include` on arm64).
 The executable can then be found at `.build/release/CryptexManager`.

 # Using
 For now, just run CryptexManager without arguments to see the usage.